cjvillar/CIS27/assignment_3/psuedo_task2.md

-Create a class with 8 methods{
-the class will accept an array of 1000 rand ints, target and size of the array
+Create a class with 10 methods the class will accept an array of 1000 rand ints, target and size of the array

+    define outpur all values:
+        ouput all

+    define output sum of all values:
+        add all values and output

+    define output all odd values:
+        add all odd values and output

+    define output all even values:
+        add all even values and output

     define linear search:
         this method will take array, size and target